BSc Nursing Course: Duration, Fees, Salary & Entrence Exam

 • Chief Nursing Officer (CNO) in Large Hospitals/Healthcare Chains: ₹1.25 lakh to ₹2 lakh per month (₹15 to ₹25 LPA)

-BSc Nursing Benefits & Allowances
+BSc Nursing Perks & Allowances

 1. Private Hospital